-- 2. Place the empty basket into the water bath and attach to the balance.
-Inspect the immersion tank to ensure the water level is at the overflow outlet height.
-Tare the balance with the empty basket attached in the water bath. - 3.
-Remove the test sample from the water and roll it in a large absorbent cloth until all visible films of water are removed.
+2. Place the empty basket into the water bath and attach to the balance.
+Inspect the immersion tank to ensure the water level is at the overflow outlet height and basket is fully submerged.
+Tare the balance with the empty basket attached in the water bath.

+3. Remove the test sample from the water and roll it in a large absorbent cloth until all visible films of water are removed.
 Wipe the larger particles individually.
 If the test sample dries past the SSD condition, immerse in water for 30 min, and then resume the process of surface-drying.